cocos/cocos-docs/en/cocos-service/index.md

+**Note**: Documents from this version have been archived, and will not continue to be maintained.
+Please use [the latest version](https://service.cocos.com/document/en/).

 # Access to Third Party Services

 Cocos Creator provides a **Service** panel in the **Menu bar -> Panel**, and developers can quickly integrate services through the **Service** panel for the game.